OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-generichost-net6.0-nrt/docs/apis/PetApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PetApi(config);
-            var petId = 789L;  // long? | ID of pet that needs to be updated var name = "name_example";  // string? | Updated name of the pet (optional) var status = "status_example";  // string? | Updated status of the pet (optional)
+            var petId = 789L;  // long | ID of pet that needs to be updated var name = "name_example";  // string? | Updated name of the pet (optional) var status = "status_example";  // string? | Updated status of the pet (optional)